harris-2374/MolecularEvolutionFinal/README.md

         Excel file with fasta header of sample with variant of interest, the position in the alignment, the altered amino acid and a string of all bases from each sample to verify script has worked correctly.

- ## speciesHomologyParser.py (Ultimately not used in study)
-    Summary:
-        This script takes in an Ensembl species homology tsv file and returns information for specific gene ID's.
-If a species of interest file is provided, the script will remove all information from any species not found in the lookup file.

-    Input:
-        1. Ensembl species holomology tsv file (required)
-        2. Genes of interest lookup file (required)
-        3. Species of interest lookup file (optional)
-            - Tab delimited columns of scientific_name, common_name, and enseml_ID